Multi-Sync/portfolio-crawler/README.md

 # multisync-crawler
-npm install then npm start to save the screenshot
+npm install then change the url and run npm start to save the screenshot